 Over the weekend, Dallas Cowboys Head Coach Mike McCarthy mentioned that the Cowboys had a couple of cornerbacks who could move to safety.
 With eight cornerbacks who could make the Cowboys 55-man roster out of training camp, the Dallas Cowboys have so much depth that someone might need to move to make room for the six or seven corners they take into the regular season.

-Idk much about Daryl Worley, but I do know this play is essentially what the #Cowboys are looking for in CBs.
-Aligns in press, motors out while staying square, squeezes Kenny Golladay to the sideline, attacks the ball in the air & comes down with a mighty impressive INT. https://t.co/YjOgfDusw8
+Aligns in press, motors out while staying square, squeezes Kenny Golladay to the sideline, attacks the ball in the air & comes down with a mighty impressive INT. pic.twitter.com/YjOgfDusw8

 Daryl Worley is a solid veteran presence that will push the guys on the depth chart and the rookies for snaps.
 He may just force one established veteran to find a new position.
 The Cowboys continue to invest in cornerbacks that fit a type.
 And in less than a week, they've spent considerable resources on that type.
 Big, strong, press capable cornerbacks that can create turnovers.